meeshkan/hmt/README.md

 ## Contributing

 Thanks for your interest in contributing!
 Please take a look at our [development guide](#development) for notes on how to develop the package locally.
-A great way to start contributing is to [file an issue](https://github.com/meeshkan/hmt/issue) or [make a pull request](https://github.com/meeshkan/hmt/pulls).
+A great way to start contributing is to [file an issue](https://github.com/meeshkan/hmt/issues/new/choose) or [make a pull request](https://github.com/meeshkan/hmt/pulls).

 ### Code of Conduct

-Please note that this project is governed by the [HMT Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
+Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating, you agree to abide by its terms.